Responsibility &

 Contribute to the economic and social wellbeing of our people and communities.

-HR is dedicated to providing programs, policies and initiatives which support our employee’s overall wellbeing.
-We strive to create a culture of respect, diversity, inclusion, and fairness to support and nurture our employees to enable them to bring their best selves to work and to their communities in which they live.
-As our people continue to feed the nation with healthy and nutritious products, we continue to fuel our people through our competitive training, development, recognition, benefits, pension and compensation programs and policies.
+Our people and our communities are at the heart of our company.
+With four operating sites located across the country in the states of Idaho, Wisconsin, and New York, employees play a vital role in supporting the communities in which we live and work.
+Both by providing nutritious, high-quality dairy products and through our active community involvement, we proudly deliver on our core mission.
+Our human resources department is dedicated to providing programs, policies and initiatives that support our employees’ overall wellbeing.
+We strive to create an engaged culture of respect, diversity, inclusion and fairness to support and nurture our employees to enable them to bring their best selves to work and to the communities in which they live.
+As our people continue to feed the nation with healthy and nutritious products, we continue to fuel our people through our competitive training, development, recognition, family-friendly benefits, retirement, and compensation programs and policies.
+We are ambitious in our goals and foster continuous insights through ongoing key performance indicators in: community volunteer programs; diversity, equity, and inclusion; employee relations; talent attraction, and growth and retention programs.

 Our Policies